GSA/smartpay-training/code review.md

 	- [ ] methodically review all new tests for correctness, quality of naming
 - [ ] determine what code isn’t tested, review that rigorously
 - [ ] review documentation to ensure that it matches changes
-	- [ ] user-visible changes (including API users like the IRS) are documented in CHANGELOG.md (which is linked from US Tax Court website).
 - [ ] provide comments on the pull request on GitHub, as necessary
 	- [ ] for comments that are specific to a particular line of code, comment on those specific lines
 - [ ] for each feature-level bug (i.e., it’s working as designed, but designed wrong), open a new issue and put it in the backlog